Last updated May 8th, 2025.

 Foreign investors cannot own property in Brunei.
 You could not even get a long-term lease on real estate up until recently.

-Responding to poor economic conditions, the government began allowing non-citizens to lease property for a maximum term of 99 years back in August of 2017.
+The government began allowing non-citizens to lease property for a maximum term of 99 years back in 2017, and only because the economy was in such dire straits they needed to find a way to invite more investors.

-Furthermore, Brunei doesn’t have a stock exchange either.
-The fact that you’re not able to buy equities or real estate in Brunei leaves foreign investors with just one feasible option: starting a local company.
+The fact that you can’t buy equities or real estate in Brunei leaves foreign investors with only one feasible option: starting a local company.

 Creeping Islamization and Sharia Law